 Testing, Testing, 1,2,3

-The most frequently asked question I get from parents is about testing a child.
+The most frequently asked question we get from parents is about testing a child.
 They want to know either where they can get their child tested or if they should get their child tested.

 Also, usually in MA, when a child has a high IQ score it doesn't change things regarding the way the child is educated in the public and most private schools.
 It may even anger the administration or the teacher if you pull out a test and show them that your child has a high IQ, especially if you follow that by telling them that they therefore should be doing something different for your child than they do for most of the other children in the class.
 This is not because they are trying to be mean.
 It's just that they are general practitioners and are not trained in knowledge about or strategies for, their most highly able students.
 Gifted education is a specialized profession, like art education, physical education, music education, or counseling.